macs3-project/MACS/docs/callvar.md

 ## Overview
-The `callvar` command is part of the MACS3 suite of tools and is used to call variants in giveqn peak regions from the alignment BAM files.
-It is particularly useful in ChIP-Seq analysis where the identification of genomic variants is required.
+The `callvar` command is part of the MACS3 suite of tools and is used to call variants (SNVs and small INDELs) in given peak regions from the alignment BAM files.

 ## Detailed Description of usage